kcarnold/cs344/content/units/08nlp-intro/homework.md

 ---
-title: "Homework 8"
+title: "Lab 8"
-date: 2022-03-11
-due: 2022-03-17
-draft: false
+draft: true
 ---

 Our goals for the homework assignment this week are:

 - Practice working with tokenization, so that you have a clear idea about how you might convert strings into sequences of numbers that you can provide to a neural net
-- Try out some NLP tasks on real data.
-- Review what we've done in the past.

 ## This Week's Fundamentals